-Parameter Function Suggestions General Option ns Group Usage The usage group that should apply to a created token.
-If you want any different functionality for transactions on payment tokens than your existing physical or virtual cards, then specify a different usage group here to be used just for tokens.
-Card Art The reference that GPS should return to Visa/Mastercard for T&Cs and card art.
+Parameter Function Suggestions General Optio General Options Group Usage The default usage group that should be assigned to the wallet. (set at Payment Token Usage Group level) If you want any different functionality for transactions on payment tokens than your existing physical or virtual cards, then specify a different usage group here to be used just for tokens.
+Artwork The reference that GPS should return to Visa/Mastercard for T&Cs and card art.
 For Static card art: Leave blank (for Visa) or add a Mastercard reference.
-For Dynamic card art: Leave blank and check the Dynamic Card Art option.
+For Dynamic card art: Leave blank.
+Dynamic Whether the artwork is dynamic For details, see Dynamic vs. Static Card Art If dynamic, select Yes .
+When you send GPS a create card request (using the Ws_CreateCard web service) GPS will pass the contents of the ProductRef field to Visa/Mastercard.
+Options for res sponding to a TAR request Default Decision The default response that GPS should provide when a TAR arrives.
+Set to approve if you have scenarios where you want to approve a TAR without authentication .
+If you always want to authenticate the cardholder then set to authenticate .
+Set to decline if you are setting up a decline-only group.
+These groups are